erusseil/PISN-classification/README.md

 The training sample was composed of 7,846 objects considered to be spectroscopically confirmed and the testing sample was composed of about 3,492,888 objects, corresponding to a photometric-only sample.
 The difficulty comes from the statistical differences between these two data sets.
 Training and test samples are not representative of each other, thus breaking the initial assumptions from supervised machine learning.

-Moreover, the data is not only statistically different, training and test samples also hold different number of classes (or populations).
+Moreover, the data is not only statistically different, training and testing samples also hold different number of classes (or populations).
 Since LSST will be more sensitive than any other telescope in history, it is reasonable to expect that it will detect objects that we've never observed before.
 In order to mimic this situation, a few very rare objects were added to the PLAsTiCC testing sample (only !).
-The organizers of PLAsTiCC hoped that participants would use some kind of anomaly detection technique to mark as 'unknown' objects that were only in the testing sample.
+The organizers of PLAsTiCC hoped that participants would use some kind of anomaly detection techniques to mark as 'unknown' objects that were only in the testing sample.
 This task did not attract many participants.
 However, this is a very important task and if we fail to identify previously unknown objects, new physics could slip between our hands !

 It is in this context that this project takes place.
-We will focus on identifying Pair Instability Supernovae (called PISN) in particular.
-This is a rare type of transient event which  was not present in the PLAsTiCC training sample.
+We will focus on identifying Pair Instability Supernovae (called PISN) in particular but in principle the method is wide enough to be applied to other objects.
+PISN are a rare type of transient event which was not present in the PLAsTiCC training sample.
 Now that the testing sample is public, we will use the PISN data to train directly a machine learning model.

 To begin with, you need to have the PLAsTiCC data set.
 It is downladable [here](https://zenodo.org/record/2539456#.YED0lP4o9hE)